24 Outdoor Entertaining Tips That'll Save You Tons of Time

 Create a Mobile Drinks Station

 Stock a bar cart with essentials: glasses, plates, ice, a cocktail shaker, and swizzle sticks.
-Wheel it back to the kitchen if you run low.
+Simply wheel it back to the kitchen if supplies run low, then slide it back outside to keep the get-together going.

 Floating peonies and gardenias make a pretty centerpiece.
-Just pour water into a large serving platter, and trim the stems off each flower.
+Just pour water into a large serving platter, and trim the stems off of each flower—no floral design skills necessary.

 Keep Cold Foods Cold

-To keep dairy-based dips chilled, fill a large bowl with ice, and sprinkle it with kosher salt.
-Place the dip bowl on top.
+To keep dairy-based dips and other perishable dishes chilled, fill a large bowl with ice, and sprinkle it with kosher salt.
+Place the dish on top and it will stay colder for longer.
+Just be sure to keep an eye on these dishes and be sure to replace the dip and ice-water bath as needed.

 Find New Uses for Old Things